Likert Scale: The Little Known Facts & Surprising Benefits!

 In 1932, this scale was created as a 5-point scale, which is still widely used today.
 The most detailed scales, which require respondents to express their level of agreement, approbation, or belief, range from a variety of general issues.
 The Likert scale examples have several noteworthy qualities, including:

-• Lack of a neutral option: In order to eliminate the “neutral” possibility on a “forced choice” survey scale, scales are occasionally reduced to an even number of categories (often four).
+- Lack of a neutral option: To eliminate the “neutral” possibility on a “forced choice” survey scale, scales are occasionally reduced to an even number of categories (often four).

 What Are the Types of Likert Scales?